davidgasquez/handbook/content/ideas.md

 - Declarative way of defining the dataset schema and other properties aswell as the relations.
 - Datasets should also be exposed in other places like Google Dataset Search.

+## Personal Knowledge Base

+- Replaces this handbook
+- Bidirectional links that helps creating a knowledge graph.
+  - Everything is a graph.
+Nodes could also be smaller graphs.
+Our brain is a graph, but these pages are not.
+- Light weight
+- Automatically syncs and has all the history changes (similar to git)
+- Works offline
+- Creates notes/nodes as fast as possible
+- Can be made public

 ## City Discovery

 - Create an activity similar to a gymkhana mixed with escape room.
 Players have to solve riddles and puzzzles while learning about the city and its history.
 - There might be digital and real life puzzles.
 - Clues might be scattered across many checkpoints with actors as "NPC"s to guide the players.